g-omarsdottir/shaping-sustainable-surf/README.md

 You can view the live project here # <br>
 *(To open in a new window, press "ctrl" (or ⌘ for Mac) + click on the link)*

-Welcome to Shaping Sustainable Surf, a fully functional Django e-commerce web application that offers access to online video tutorials.
+Welcome to Shaping Sustainable Surf, a fully functional Django ecommerce web application that offers access to online video tutorials.

 ## Table of contents